Dustin Poirier Net Worth, Career Earnings & Endorsement Deals

 The Americans net worth has also been heavily enhanced through ventures outside of the octagon too.
 For example, his hot sauce company which Poirier launched a few years ago.
 His other main earners outside of MMA come through his various endorsements.
 Again, more on that later.

 The career of Dustin Poirier has been an incredibly successful one thusfar, with ‘The Diamond’ cementing as one of the best fighters on the entire UFC roster with back-to-back wins over Conor McGregor.
-Not to mention his wins over the likes of Michael Chandler and former UFC Lightweight Champion Eddie Alvarez.
+Not to mention his wins over the likes of Justin Gaethje, Max Holloway, Michael Chandler and former UFC Lightweight Champion Eddie Alvarez.

 Dustin Poirier net worth figure per essentiallysports.com